goldnarms/IconWiki/Deployment.md

 git push iconprod master (to push to prod)

-git push iconat master (to push to prod)
+git push iconat master (to push to dev)